-Description of Asset Valuation Hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting valuations provided Market quoted Investments (equities and bonds) Level 1 Published bid market price ruling on final day of the accounting period Not required Not required Market quoted pooled funds Level 1 Closing bid price or closing single price at reporting date Not required Not required Forward foreign exchange contracts Level 1 Market forward exchange rates at reporting date Not required Not required Pooled investment vehicles Level 2 Fair value based on the weekly market quoted prices of the respective underlying securities When considering the fair value of assets which are not at the reporting date, the price of a recent transaction for an identical asset provides evidence of fair value Not Required Unquoted Equity (including Private Equity, Infrastructure and Timberland) Level 3 Value is based on the latest investor reports and financial statements provided by the fund managers of the underlying funds, adjusted for transactions arising after the date of such reports.
-Earnings before interest, tax, depreciation, and amortisation (EBITDA) multiple, revenue multiple, discount for lack of marketability.
-Valuations could be affected by material events occurring between the date of the financial statements provided and the Pension Fund's own reporting date, by changes to expected cash flows, and by any differences between audited and unaudited accounts.
+Description of Asset Valuation Basis of valuation Observable and Key sensitivities affecting Hierarchy unobservable inputs valuations provided Market quoted Level 1 Published bid market Not required Not required Investments price ruling on final day (equities and bonds) of the accounting period Market quoted Level 1 Closing bid price or Not required Not required pooled funds closing single price at reporting date Forward foreign Level 1 Market forward Not required Not required exchange contracts exchange rates at reporting date Pooled investment Level 2 Fair value based on the When considering the Not Required vehicles weekly market quoted fair value of assets which prices of the respective are not at the reporting underlying securities date, the price of a recent transaction for an identical asset provides evidence of fair value Unquoted Equity Level 3 Value is based on the Earnings before interest, Valuations could be (including Private latest investor reports tax, depreciation, and affected by material events Equity, and financial amortisation (EBITDA) occurring between the date Infrastructure and statements provided multiple, revenue of the financial statements Timberland) by the fund managers multiple, discount for provided and the Pension of the underlying lack of marketability.
+Fund's own reporting date, funds, adjusted for by changes to expected transactions arising cash flows, and by any after the date of such differences between reports. audited and unaudited accounts.